Have you found a Spanish conversation partner in town?

 You’ll go straight to the personalized flashcard content using key vocabulary from the video, giving you a chance to practice before or after watching the clip.
 Learn mode actually integrates pictures, video clips and example sentences into the flashcards, making for truly memorable in-context learning experiences.

 Like what you see?
 Well, since you’re here to learn real-world Spanish conversation skills, I imagine you would be!
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU App from the iTunes store.

-5. Turn note-taking into a habit.
+5. Turn Note-taking into a Habit.

 Get into the habit of taking a small notebook to the conversation sessions with you.
 Write down all new words that crop up during the class and re-read your notes throughout the week.
 This will help you familiarize yourself with the vocabulary and employ it more often.